RudolfCardinal/whisker_starfeeder/README.rst

     C:\Python34\Scripts\virtualenv.exe C:\PATH\TO\MY\NEW\VIRTUALENV

-    C:\PATH\TO\MY\NEW\VIRTUALENV\Scripts\activate.bat
+    C:\PATH\TO\MY\NEW\VIRTUALENV\Scripts\activate

-    pip install starfeeder
+    pip install starfeeder --process-dependency-links

 Run
 ---

-Run the `starfeeder` program from within your virtual environment.
-It will be
+Run the :code:`starfeeder` program from within your virtual environment.
-at:
+It will be at:

 *Linux*